recent

 Q: What are the different types of pronouns?

-A: The main types of pronouns are personal pronouns, possessive pronouns, reflexive pronouns, demonstrative pronouns, relative pronouns, interrogative pronouns, indefinite pronouns, and reciprocal pronouns.
+A: The main types of pronouns are personal pronouns, reflexive pronouns, intensive pronouns, demonstrative pronouns, relative pronouns, interrogative pronouns, indefinite pronouns, dummy pronouns, and reciprocal pronouns.

 Q: When do you use "who" vs. "whom"?